-This article shows the creation of a minimal FastAPI project, basically a very robust "Hello World".
-The idea is to start even the smallest FastAPI project in the best possible way, with an adequate structure, using a virtual environment, code linting, continuous integration (GitHub Actions), version control and automated tests.
-Then, you can expand the project however you see fit, using it for serverless applications, data science, REST API, teaching programming, other templates, etc.
+This article demonstrates how to start even the smallest FastAPI project in the best possible way, with a proper structure, using a virtual environment, code linting, continuous integration (GitHub Actions), version control, and automated testing.
+From there, it's possible to expand the project according to the needs, using it for serverless, data science, REST API, programming education, as a foundation for new templates, and other purposes.

 Hello World Elementar ===================== hello_world ├── main.py └── test_hello_world.py